nwfsc-fram/boatnet/README.md

 4. Clone the repository: `git clone git@github.com:nwfsc-fram/boatnet.git`
 5. Run `yarn install` from that directory.
 6. (OPTIONAL) In windows, you should run this from a Visual Studio command prompt.
 This will install packages specified in packages.json. (re-run when other devs add packages to packages.json)
-7. Navigate to the project you need, e.g. `cd apps/dev-auth-proxy` and `npm run start` [TODO expand upon tihs when yarn workspaces are configured]
+7. Navigate to the project you need, e.g. `cd apps/dev-auth-proxy` and `yarn serve` 8 See specific `lerna` instructions below.

 ## Further Development Setup